-Very recently, two holy rivers of India, Yamuna and Ganga, were declared as human entity by the High Court of Uttarakhand.
-That implies one should look at the rivers as living persons.
-If it’s so, then we have already murdered them by choking into toxic
+Very recently, two holy rivers of India, Yamuna and Ganga, were declared as a human entity by the High Court of Uttarakhand.
+That implies one should look at the rivers as living people.
+If it’s so, then we have already murdered them by choking into

 `Whanganui in New Zealand became world’s first river to get a title of a living human entity in March 2017.
 After a week of it, Yamuna and Ganga are also given status of living human entities in a landmark judgment given by honorable High Court

 Hindus believe that one dip in the sacred River Yamuna frees one from the torments of death.
 But the burden of the overgrowing population and unchecked dumping of sewage and industrial waste has rather turned it into a horrible scene.
 Now, River Yamuna is seeking

 In 2008, about 50 images posted with the first-hand account of a visitor who had spent a few months in India, had gone viral in China.
 Many Chinese forums and columns published them.
 The images are disturbing, but not for the government and Indian people

 India’s poor water management leading to groundwater depletion & wastage of 40 million liters sewer water